lparolari/wellets-cli/CONTRIBUTING.md

 ## Setting up your own virtual environment

-Run `make virtualenv` to create a virtual environment. then activate it with `source .venv/bin/activate`.

-## Install the project in develop mode

-Run `make install` to install the project in develop mode.
+We use **Poetry**.
+It's enough to run `poetry install` to install all dependencies and setup the project in develop mode.

 ## Run the tests to ensure everything is working

-Run `make test` to run the tests.
+~~Run `make test` to run the tests.~~ Wellets CLI is at its very primary stages and thus uncovered from tests.
+Every type of help in this sense is really appreciated.

 ## Create a new branch to work on your contribution